 Large housing estates, which have been around since the end of World War II, offer a popular alternative to those who see inner-city living as a perpetual pipe dream.
 But the problem is, they've been designed to fit into a particular financial model, with most families owning a car, urban sociologist Peter Walters says.
 This, he says, leads to more centralised amenities and residents "having to use their cars for almost everything".
+"What that means is that very little of what they do is local to their neighbourhood," says Dr Walters, from the University of Queensland.
 Budget relying on overestimated population growth figures, leading expert says - Politics.
 Posted about 8 hours agoThu 11 Jul 2019, 5:41pm One of Australia's leading demographers believes the Government's Budget figures overestimate population growth.

+Lead author Lee Hickey, a senior research fellow at the University of Queensland, said a suite of new technologies will increasingly be needed to feed the world as resources dwindle.
+Supplied: Queensland Alliance for Agriculture and Food Innovation Rural Newsletter.
 Would a coal mine save Kingaroy, or destroy it?
 Opinion is fiercely divided.
-By Nikola Van de Wetering for Earshot Updated Tue at 2:13amTue 18 Jun 2019, 2:13am The mysterious billboard sits on the edge of a long stretch of highway, a pop of yellow and black against the surrounding scrub.
-"More mines, more jobs, more future," it proclaims.
 The city of Hobart is sprawling out when experts say it should be moving skyward.
 Updated about an hour agoFri 24 May 2019, 12:28am Steven Burgess has spent the past three decades creating better cities overseas and interstate, consulting on transport and city planning.